fatokii/MailChimp-Integrated-Form/README.md

-This is a MailChimp integrated form that adds members to a newsletter.
+This website contains a mailChimp integrated form that adds users to a Newsletter